Canon Rebel vs T6i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Digital Rebel and Canon EOS Rebel T6i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Rebel does not offer wifi capability.
+In contrast, the Rebel does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Canon Rebel better than the Canon T6i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.